 Students will build on character development and ensemble skills through the exploration of performance styles (slapstick comedy/melodrama/improvisations etc).
-They will also be introduced to circus by developing skills in circus apparatus of choice (juggling, unicycling, stilt walking, diabolo, flowersticks etc)
+Students will negotiate the topics they wish to explore.
+They will also be introduced to basic circus by developing skills in circus apparatus of choice (juggling, diabolo, flowersticks etc)